chocolatey/choco-wiki/ChocolateyFAQs.md

 When you host internal packages, those packages can embed software and/or point to internal shares.
 You are not subject to software distribution rights, thus you can create packages that are more reliable and secure.
 See [[What are Chocolatey Packages|GettingStarted#what-are-chocolatey-packages]] for more details.

+<a id="markdown-when-i-install-a-portable-app-like-autohotkeyportablehttpschocolateyorgpackagesautohotkeyportable-how-is-it-on-my-path-without-littering-my-path" name="when-i-install-a-portable-app-like-autohotkeyportablehttpschocolateyorgpackagesautohotkeyportable-how-is-it-on-my-path-without-littering-my-path"></a>
 ### When I install a portable app like [autohotkey.portable](https://chocolatey.org/packages/autohotkey.portable), how is it on my path?
 Without littering my path?
 When you install portable apps that have executables in the package, Chocolatey automatically creates a "shim" file and puts that in a folder that is on the path.
 That allows you to run a portable application by asking for it on the command line.

 When you take an application with a native installer, say like WinDirStat, it is only on your path if the native installer has put it there or the instructions in the Chocolatey package itself has requested for it to be on the path.
 In this case, this is the “littering” the path concept.

+<a id="markdown-where-does-chocolatey-install-by-default" name="where-does-chocolatey-install-by-default"></a>
 ### Where does Chocolatey install by default?
 As of version 0.9.8.24, binaries, libraries and Chocolatey components install in ```C:\ProgramData\chocolatey``` (environment variable %ProgramData%) by default.
 This reduces the attack surface on a local installation of Chocolatey and limits who can make changes to the directory.

 **NOTE:** Historically, Chocolatey installed to ```C:\Chocolatey``` and currently, performing an update of Chocolatey doesn't change the installation location, except for when the install path is `C:\chocolatey`.
 It will upgrade that path and all variables automatically.
 For more information about why Chocolatey used ```C:\Chocolatey``` as the default location, look here - [[Default Install Reasoning|DefaultChocolateyInstallReasoning]]

+<a id="markdown-what-kind-of-package-types-does-chocolatey-support" name="what-kind-of-package-types-does-chocolatey-support"></a>
 ### What kind of package types does Chocolatey support?
 * Binary Packages – Installable/portable applications – This is 98% of the Chocolatey packages – most are pointers to the real deal native installers and/or zipped software.
 * PowerShell Command Packages – Packages that have the suffix **.powershell** will install PowerShell scripts as commands for you to call from anywhere.